dallenpyrah/HuddleAPI/README.md

 npm run test
 ```

 ## Contributing

 We welcome contributions to the project!
-Before you begin, please read the following:

-- [Contributor License Agreement](https://docs.google.com/forms/d/e/1FAIpQLSfQrQcZsKsMnGx0sCzT-wsrkeYp-LKjZR9c1HG0iNdfh2QOJw/viewform) - please fill out and submit this form before contributing.
-- [Code of Conduct](CODE_OF_CONDUCT.md) - please review and follow this code of conduct.

 To contribute, follow these steps: